augustinh22/maptime-salzburg/2019-02-13_checklist_February_event.md

 ## Announce the event

 - [x] write blog post and push in [this repository](https://github.com/maptime/salzburg/) - if you do not have the permissions make a pull request and contact admin
-- [ ] go to lecture and invite students in person
 - [ ] send invitations via all available channels - add short report about last event
   - [ ] [Trafficon](https://www.trafficon.eu/)
   - [x] Salzburg Research